-Forfeited accounts related to the Company's matching contributions are used to reduce future matching contributions.
-As of December 31, 2011 and 2010, the balance of forfeited accounts totaled \$12,053 and \$36,968, respectively.
-During 2011, forfeitures totaled \$20,653 and the Company's contributions were reduced by \$45,621 from the application of forfeitures.
-Gains on forfeited balances were \$52 during 2011.
+Forfeited accounts related to the Company's matching contributions may first be used to pay any administrative expenses and are then used to reduce any future employer matching contributions.
+As of December 31, 2012 and 2011, the balance of forfeited accounts totaled \$13,991 and \$12,053, respectively.
+During 2012, the Company's contributions were reduced by \$12,334 from the application of forfeitures.